-Dr. Cole holds a Bachelor of Arts from Texas Tech University, a Master of Arts in Philanthropy & Development from St. Mary’s University of Minnesota, and Doctorate in Organizational Leadership from Nova Southeastern University.
-He is married to Dr. Michele Cole, an equally committed fundraising professional, and is the proud father to sons Cameron and Connor.
+Gary obtained a Bachelor of Arts degree in Technical Communication from Texas Tech University, a Master of Arts degree in Philanthropy and Development from St. Mary’s University of Minnesota, and a Doctor of Education degree with an emphasis on Organizational Leadership from Nova Southeastern University.

 More from the USO

 How a Marine’s Hawaiian Heritage Shapes His Service and Leadership